goadesign/goa/roadmap.md

 but it should encourage it.
 For example there could be an additional optional interface that generators could implement that would get called by the generation engine.

+## Cleanup Type System

+Move `DateTime` and `UUID` to formats on the `String` type.
+This is to keep the set of basic types small and remain consistent with how `Integer` support formats for various underlying Go data types (see below).

 ## Protobuf / gRPC

 Look into generating .proto files from the design and invoke `protoc` on them during code